-When you enter an Orthodox church, you will see a wall of pictures (called icons).
-And on that wall, you will always, always, see an image of the Virgin Mary to the left of the Holy Doors.
+When you enter an Orthodox church, you see a wall of pictures (icons).
+And on that wall, you always, always, see an image of the Virgin Mary to the left of the Holy Doors.
 She sits across from Jesus on the iconostasis (wall of icons).
-In other words, the Orthodox place her in incredibly high esteem.
-She plays an important role in our salvation, and so, we sing and pray to her during every service.
-This then begs the question: do the Orthodox worship the Virgin Mary?
+The Orthodox place her in incredibly high esteem because she plays an important role in our salvation.
+Because of the part she played, we sing and pray to her during every service.
+This then begs the question: do the Orthodox actually worship the Virgin Mary?

-In this post, we will take some time to clear up this misconception of worshiping the Virgin Mary and explain how the Orthodox truly treat her in the Church.
+In this post, we clear up the misconception of the Orthodox worshiping the Virgin Mary and explain how we truly treat her in the Church.
 Along the way, we briefly mention other aspects of the Virgin Mary.
 We will cover these topics more extensively in other posts.

 Who is the Virgin Mary?

 Let us first start off with a little story:

 One morning, an angel of God visited a maiden to deliver her a message.
 The maiden, startled, backed away from the angel.
 But the angel, Gabriel, told her not to be afraid and said she had found favor with God.
 Gabriel then told her she would give birth to a son, whom she would name Jesus.
 The maiden asked the angel how it was possible for her to conceive a son, since she had never “known” a man before.
 Gabriel explained that God’s Holy Spirit would come down upon her and God’s power would overshadow her.
 And thus, her child would be called the Son of God.
 The maiden then told the angel she would do as God willed.
 That maiden’s name was Mary.

 On that day, Mary played a significant role in the salvation of mankind.
 All of creation rejoices in her, praises her, and venerates her as a shining example of what it means to live according to the will of God.